-Named for the founder of “Penn’s Woods,” William Penn State Forest contains 901 acres in five separate tracts across southeastern PA.
-The forest protects and conserves unique Pennsylvania ecosystems, including the:
+Named for the founder of “Penn’s Woods,” William Penn State Forest contains 1,683 acres in 10 separate tracts across southeastern Pennsylvania.

 - Goat Hill Serpentine Barrens

-- Little Tinicum Island on the Delaware River
+- Little Tinicum Island Natural Area on the Delaware River

 William Penn State Forest Management